Report Foreign Travel

 The Foreign Travel Executive Assistance Plan is designed to assist college employees while traveling in foreign countries on college business and is provided at no cost to the employee or department.
 The Foreign Travel Program provides medical coverage.
-If you are a college employee injured while traveling on official college business, you are covered through workers’ compensation.
+If you are an LC State employee injured while traveling on official college business, you are covered through workers’ compensation.

 If you are injured during a personal portion of a trip, your personal health insurance coverage applies.
 Employees should check with their health insurance carrier for more details regarding personal medical coverage during foreign travel.